freecooperunion/disorientation/_lowdown/direct-action-and-free-cooper-union.md

   - Appoint a student and faculty member from each school as voting members of the board.
   - Implement a process by which board members may be removed through a vote from the Cooper Union community, comprised of students, faculty, alumni, and administrators.
 3. President Bharucha steps down.

+Additionally, we drafted a set of principles expanding upon larger systems:

 ## Principles